Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 Tip!
 You may incorporate calendar options into frequency codes as a prefix code.
 Valid calendar prefix codes are LOCAL, STANDARD, UTC and DB.
-For example frequency code LOCALDAY is the same as DAY
+For example frequency code LOCALDAY is the same as DAY.
+STANDARD is default and can be omitted.

+The calendar info is used also used when parsing time points.

 #### Time point description array